 Building a great brand is never once-and-done.
-It’s more than a name, logo and graphics.
+It’s more than a name, logo, and graphics.
 It’s a frame of mind — an experience — with a narrative that stays relevant and makes its audience part of the story.

-The well-managed brand adapts to evolving markets without compromising the identity or diluting itself.
+The well-managed brand adapts to evolving markets without compromising its identity or diluting itself.
 If you can’t quickly respond to change in a beneficial way, perhaps you’ve dug in too deep or haven’t been paying enough attention.

 To maintain a healthy brand, continually engage your customers and make them part of the story.
 Always watch your competitors for ways to distinguish yourself from them.
 Follow industry thought leaders and add to the narrative.
 Be willing to accept change and adapt to it.
 Stay out of your own way and allow the chapters of your story to unfold.